-Lazy low country boil is a delicious all-in-one-pot meal that is perfect for a simple summer supper.
+This lazy low country boil recipe is a delicious all-in-one-pot meal that is perfect for a simple summer supper.

 I call it “lazy” because I have recently started making it with already peeled and de-veined shrimp.
 That genius idea and this entire recipe, actually, is from my sweet mom.